Brian Jeroloman: Washington Nationals

 On May 17, 2013, the Pirates traded Jeroloman to the Washington Nationals.
 On July 10, 2013, the Nationals sent Brian Bocock to the Pirates to complete the trade.

 On September 4, 2013, during a playoff game with the Double-A Harrisburg Senators against the Erie SeaWolves, Erie runner Brandon Douglas violently collided with Jeroloman while trying to score.
 Jeroloman was receiving a throw from second base when Douglas ran in to him.
 Jeroloman was hospitalized in Erie after the collision; he suffered a cut on his chin and was dazed.
 Douglas suffered an injured shoulder, which had hit Jeroloman's neck and throat in the home plate collision.

 Jeroloman signed a minor league contract with an invitation to the Nationals' 2014 major league spring training camp on December 2, 2013.
 He played for Harrisburg in 2014.
 Jeroloman signed a minor league contract with the Nationals on January 15, 2015.
 He was assigned to Harrisburg on April 25.
 During the 2016 offseason, Jeroloman signed a new minor league contract with Washington.

-He spend the 2016 season with Harrisburg and the Triple-A Syracuse Chiefs.
-He has not played professional baseball since the 2016 season.
+Jeroloman spent the 2016 season with Harrisburg and the Triple-A Syracuse Chiefs, slashing .229/.349/.305 with no home runs and 12 RBI.
+He elected free agency following the season on November 7, 2016.
+Jeroloman has not played professional baseball since the 2016 season.

-In 11 seasons of minor league baseball, Jeroloman played in 773 games, batting .232 with 32 home runs and 266 RBIs.
+In 11 seasons of minor league baseball, Jeroloman played in 773 games, batting .232 with 32 home runs and 266 RBI.